-The neglected wife will probably feel insecurities such as, “If only I were more beautiful” or “If only I were more sexy.”
+The neglected wife will probably feel insecurities.
+They include, “If only I were more beautiful” or “If only I were more sexy.”
 Even if doctors can identify a medical cause for the husband’s seeming indifference, these feelings are difficult for her to overcome.
-Yet it’s important for her to remind herself that God created her in His very image, so she is a beautiful creature, fully desirable, despite her husband’s medical or emotional issues.
+Yet it’s important for her to remind herself that God created her in His very image.
+For this reason she is a beautiful creature.
+She is fully desirable, despite her husband’s medical or emotional issues.

 Feelings of Rejection About Decreased Sexual Desire

 Because a spouse’s lack of interest usually brings feelings of rejection and even insecurity for the more interested partner, he or she may be especially vulnerable.
-1 Corinthians 7:5 gives the clear command not to deprive each other for this very reason —because it leaves one’s spouse more vulnerable to sexual temptation.
+1 Corinthians 7:5 gives the clear command not to deprive each other for this very reason.
+That is because it leaves one’s spouse more vulnerable to sexual temptation.
 If your spouse refuses to or can’t help you achieve sexual release, you as the deprived spouse must recognize the additional moral vigilance that must accompany such difficulties in your life.

 The way your spouse decides to respond to your need, though, is largely out of control.
 If he or she ignores your pleas despite attempts at communication and intervention, seek the help of a third party.
 If your spouse remains unresponsive, you must live with the devastating realty of life as a celibate married person.
 The ongoing support of a trusted friend will be essential to helping you deal with such a loss.